DUE TO SPACE LIMITATIONS WE DO NOT & CAN NOT ACCEPT DRIVE-IN DROP-OFF SURRENDERS

 Here are a few tips to try before making that fateful trip.

 - If your pet just doesn’t fit your family or lifestyle, try to cope.
 Find a training club or school, read a training book, change your expectations, and try to build a bond with the animal that will keep it in your home.
 Call us – we can certainly recommend trainers or behaviorists that might help you work with your pet/s to make them a better member of your family.

 - If life circumstances change and force you to find a new home for your pet, use the local pet network to help www.petfinder.com is one of the best.
 Put posters up at the veterinarians office and the pet supply store; ask the groomer and boarding kennel staff to keep their ears open for a potential new home; and RESPONSIBLY advertise in the newspaper.
 Call your local shelters and ask if they have a referral list for potential adopters who are looking for particular pets.

-- Do not advertise “Free to a good home” even if you don’t intend to charge an adoption fee.
+- NEVER advertise Free to a good home even if you don’t intend to charge an adoption fee.
 Some people will take a free dog but may not take good care of it.
 Instead, advertise a cost that will meet veterinary expenses incurred while getting Fido ready for a new home.
 If you find a potential adopter who just can’t afford the price, you can always decrease it, but you can’t charge someone if you advertise the dog as free.

 Good Reason or Bad Reason?

 There are circumstances when a dog must leave its life-long home: when an owner becomes physically unable to care for a dog or the owner is terminally ill; when a dog has shown unprovoked aggression.
-These are “GOOD” reasons.
+These are GOOD reasons.
 Although the aggression factor may indicate the dog is un-adoptable.

 Please consider that if you have a vicious, fear biting, territorial, aggressive animal that’s not good with children, we will not be able to place this pet, as it is a liability.
 If you are planning to surrender your animal due to aggression problems remember YOU are ultimately liable if that pet bites or hurts anyone.
 Please do not expect ANY shelter or rescue organization to place a pet that is aggressive or has serious behavioral issues.
 Be honest with whomever you are trying to get to place your pet.
-Massachusetts has a VICIOUS DOG LAW stating that if YOUR dog has bitten and broke skin and YOU knowingly adopt, give away, place, surrender or transfer ownership of that dog…YOU are ultimately LIABLE for any damage that dog does to another person.
+Massachusetts has a VICIOUS DOG LAW stating that if YOUR dog has bitten and broke skin and YOU knowingly adopt, give away, place, surrender or transfer ownership of that dog YOU are ultimately LIABLE for any damage that dog does to another person.
 This means you may be sued!!!

-You must also understand – you will pay a surrender fee to bring your animal to our shelter.
+You must also understand you will pay a surrender fee to bring your animal to our shelter.
 Many people seem to be under the misconception that things related to an animal shelter are free.
 The cost to maintain an animal shelter is incredible.
 The shelter must pay for food, vet bills, rent, insurance, medication, heat, electric, phone, website, advertising, staff, and hundreds of other things that all businesses have to pay for.
 The charge to surrender an animal is trivial compared to the well being of your pet.
 Please consider spending the money it would cost you to surrender your pet, into obedience and training and then you might not have to give up your pet!

-If your pet is showing aggressive behavior you should IMMEDIATELY contact a behaviorist.
-Our shelter also has a full-time, certified trainer we refer people and their pets to with behavioral issues.
-Please contact us our trainer Phil Bolack @ Good Dogs School of Obedience or consult with an ANIMAL BEHAVIORIST.
-Which is generally a veterinarian that is trained and certified to help your pet with more severe behavior issues the Boston Animal Rescue League’s Center for Shelter Dogs that is staffed by a team of behaviorists.
+- Next contact a trainer or behaviorist.
+Our shelter highly recommends you work with a certified trainer – we refer people and their pets with behavioral issues to Patty Bolack @ Good Dogs School of Obedience or consult with an ANIMAL BEHAVIORIST.
+Which is generally a veterinarian that is trained and certified to help your pet with more severe behavior issues the Boston Animal Rescue League’s Center for Shelter Dogs that is staffed by a small team of behaviorists.